A UNIQUE TEAM BOXING TOURNAMENT IS BORN

 The concept of World Series of Boxing (WSB) was first presented to the boxing family in August 2008 by President, Dr Ching-Kuo Wu.
 The proposal was met with approval and plans were put in place for this unique competition format.
 The world’s best boxers, competing in teams, without headguards and using the AIBA Ten Points-Must scoring system, would partake in a global team competition.
 The origin of WSB marked a new era in the sport of boxing, reuniting the broader boxing world and its grassroots amateur foundation by providing a bridge between Olympic Boxing and a future professional programme within the AIBA family.

 WSB is wholly owned by AIBA.
-All boxers in WSB are registered with AIBA.
-Furthermore, all officials working at WSB matches are experienced AIBA officials with a collective experience of many years in the field of boxing.
-National Federations play an important part also in ensuring the best boxers are aware of and available to participate in WSB.
+All of the boxers in WSB are also registered with AIBA and all R&Js working at WSB matches are specifically certified for the competition and widely experienced AIBA officials.
+The National Federations also play an important role in ensuring their best boxers are aware of, and available to participate in, World Series of Boxing.

 The franchise is responsible for the recruitment of boxers, preparation of the teams and for logistics pertaining to the competition.
-This involves many different tasks from general management, finances, marketing, events, logistics, promotion, communication, and not least coaching.
-The franchise is structured under three functions supporting these tasks (business, commercial and competition).
-This ensures that the day-to-day running of the company is smooth; that major events are delivered in a professional manner suitable for global viewing; and finally, that the recruitment, training and management of boxers is of the highest standard.
+This involves such tasks as general management, finances, marketing, events, logistics, promotion, communication and, not least, coaching.
+The franchise is structured under three functions supporting these tasks; Business, Commercial and Competition.
+This ensures that the day-to-day running of the company is smooth, that major events are delivered in a professional manner suitable for global viewing and that the recruitment, training and management of boxers is of the highest standard.

-In Season I, 12 teams competed in 3 conferences (Asia, Europe and America) during the regular season, with the top team and the best runner up (by points) qualifying for the play-offs.
-Astana Arlans were matched against Los Angeles Matadors and Baku Fires were up against Paris United.
-After home and away matches Astana Arlans and Paris United reached the finals hosted in Guiyang, China.
-After almost 400 bouts of the first season, Paris United won the first ever WSB Team Championship.
+In Season I, a total of 12 teams competed across the Asia, Europe and America Conferences during the regular season, with the top team and the best runner-up (by points) qualifying for the play-offs.
+Astana Arlans were pitted against Los Angeles Matadors and Baku Fires faced Paris United.
+After the home and away matches Astana Arlans and Paris United reached the finals in Guiyang, China and nearly 400 bouts after the start of its debut season, Paris United won a historic first WSB Team Championship title.

-For Season II, the competition was divided into two global divisions and brought together over 260 boxers from more than 40 different countries.
-A total of 73 matches and 370 quality bouts culminated in a close final in the ExCeL Arena, in London.
-The semi-finals saw Dynamo Moscow up against Astana Arlans with the Russian team coming out on top in the return home leg.
-Baku Fires took on Dolce & Gabbana Milano Thunder in the other semi, but the Italians had done enough in the first leg.
-Dolce & Gabbana Milano Thunder prevailed over Dynamo Moscow in the final.
+For Season II, the competition was divided into two global divisions and brought together more than 260 boxers from over 40 different countries.
+After a hard-fought first phase, the semi-finals saw Dynamo Moscow up against Astana Arlans with the Russian team coming out on top at home in the return leg.
+Baku Fires then took on Dolce & Gabbana Milano Thunder in the second semi, and the Italians managed to put the result beyond their opponents’ reach with a dominant first leg performance.
+Dolce & Gabbana Milano Thunder prevailed over Dynamo Moscow in the final to win Season II, 73 in style at the ExCeL Arena, London.

-In Season III the switch from city based franchises to national franchises delighted fans and increased the excitement surrounding the event considerably.
-Five new franchises (the Algeria Desert Hawks, Argentina Condors, British Lionhearts, Hussars Poland and Ukraine Otamans) saw WSB enter new boxing markets and run its first events in Africa.
-The finals between the Ukraine Otamans and Astana Arlans Kazakhstan proved to be the closest fought and most dramatic in WSB history.
-The action went right down to the wire, with the finals being decided by a tie breaker bout in which Kazakhstan finally overcame their Ukrainian rivals.
+In Season III, the switch from city-based to national franchises delighted fans the world over and further increased the excitement surrounding the WSB tournament.
+Five new franchises – Algeria Desert Hawks, Argentina Condors, British Lionhearts, Rafako Hussars Poland and Ukraine Otamans – saw WSB reaching new audiences and hosting its first-ever events in Africa.
+Finalists Ukraine Otamans and Astana Arlans Kazakhstan would eventually put on the most nail-biting finals in the competition’s short history, with the action going right down to the wire before the Kazakh side eventually overcame their rivals in a tense tie-breaker.

 National Series of Boxing